EU diplomats to get training on 'fake news'

 "It would give the [EU] foreign service a better insight into what's going on out there.
 If it comes, for instance to monitoring Hungarian-language media, it would be much better if it was being done by someone on the ground in Hungary than in Stratcom's office in Brussels," he said.

-He said Stratcom currently works with volunteers in local NGOs and media, but the new budget would help to "professionalise" the input.
+Stratcom currently works with volunteers in local NGOs and media, but the new budget would help to "professionalise" the input, he noted.

 Federica Mogherini, the EU foreign service chief, has also promised to ask EU finance ministers for more money for Stratcom in early 2018.